-Raw kelp is fabulous to incorporate into your diet — it’s rich in calcium, magnesium, iodine, and Vitamin B12).
+Raw kelp is fabulous to incorporate into your diet (and a superfood salad) — it’s rich in calcium, magnesium, iodine, and Vitamin B12).
 Feel twice as good, since you are fighting climate change with seaweed!
 Kelp requires no fertilizer or freshwater to flourish, it eliminates climate-warming CO2 from the atmosphere, and it counteracts ocean acidification.

 You can always “have greens on hand”, even when your fridge is bare since reconstituting seaweed is a snap!
 Just soak it in water for about 5 minutes, and it’s ready.